How to Become a Pen Tester | Skills, Salaries, and Careers

 Phase two.
 Scanning — Consists of testing a network’s perimeter defense in search for glaring weaknesses.

 Phase three and four.
 Gaining and maintaining access — These phases involve circumventing security measures and remaining within the network long enough to complete the tasks they’ve been given.
-This phase tests the security team’s ability to locate, contain the threat and the pen tester’s ability to remain elusive.
+This phase tests the security team’s ability to locate, contain the threat and the penetration tester’s ability to remain elusive.

-While the level of technical aptitude that a security engineer possesses isn’t necessary to be an efficient pen tester, the more you understand what you’re hacking, the better you can bypass its security measures.
+While the level of technical aptitude that a security engineer possesses isn’t necessary to be an efficient penetration tester, the more you understand what you’re hacking, the better you can bypass its security measures.

-Pen testers are experts in several technologies and platforms.
+Penetration testers are experts in several technologies and platforms.
 They know the computer systems they’ll target, as well as network protocols, forensics (for the covering tracks phase), and scripting languages — JavaScript and Java are the two most in demand.

 Cybersecurity lock